Kaon production in the HADES experiment in Au+Au collisions at $\sqrt{s_{\rm NN}}=2.4$ GeV: Results and Discussions

 \section{Results and Discussions}

-Now, we present the results of Au + Au collisions with a centrality of 0-40\% at $\sqrt{s_{\rm NN}}=2.4$~GeV that has been carried out by HADES Collaborator at GSI~\cite{HADES18,HADES19}.
-We note that the $K^{0}$ involves in a transition into $K_{S}^{0}$, and the latter could decay into $\pi^{+}+\pi^{-}$, thus complicating the study, so we focus only on the $K^{+}$ production in this study.
+Now, we present the results of Au + Au collisions with a centrality of 0-40\% at $\sqrt{s_{\rm NN}}=2.4$~GeV that has been carried out by the HADES Collaboration at GSI~\cite{HADES18,HADES19}.
+Because we have not yet incorporated the $K^{-}$ production in our model, and also we note the $K^{0}$ involves in a transition into $K_{S}^{0}$, and the latter could decay into $\pi^{+}+\pi^{-}$, thus complicating the study, so we focus only on the $K^{+}$ production in this study.
 The corresponding data on $K^{+}$ can be found in Refs.~\cite{Song21,HADES18}.
-Before we examine the kaon production from specific reaction channels, we firstly show the densities reached in the reaction to have a global picture on the reaction dynamics.
+Before we examine the kaon production from specific reaction channels, we first show the densities reached in the reaction to have a global picture on the reaction dynamics.
 Shown in Fig.~\ref{den} are the densities reached in a central collision sphere with a radius of 2~fm as a function of time.
-It is seen that the attainable densities in the reaction are approximately 2.5 times saturation density regardless of the ESL scenario or chL scenario is used and whether the medium modification of kaon masses is considered.
-This is due to the fact that the kaon yields in the reaction are relatively small, i.e., about 0.03 per event on average~\cite{HADES18}, and thus not sufficient to change the reaction dynamics.
+It is seen that the attainable densities in the reaction are approximate 2.56$-$2.58 times the saturation density for both cases.
+This indicates that the reaction dynamics are not changed essentially by the kaon potential scenaros and/or the corresponding medium modification of kaon mass due to the fact that the kaon yields in the reaction are relatively small, i.e., about 0.03 per event on average~\cite{HADES18}.
+However, the differences of compression densities between different cases are still visible as shown in the inset.
+As to the resulting effects on observables, we discuss later in combination with specific results.

-In HICs at SIS energies, kaons are produced mostly from the baryon-baryon and pion-baryon collisions, the corresponding cross sections we adopt in this study are completely same as those used in ART~\cite{ART} and/or AMPT~\cite{AMPT} models.
+In HICs at SIS energies, kaons are produced mostly from the baryon-baryon and pion-baryon collisions, the corresponding cross sections we adopt in this study are taken from the Refs.~\cite{Rand80,Cugn84,Cugn90}, which are also used in ART~\cite{ART} and/or AMPT~\cite{AMPT} models.
 Specifically, for kaons from baryon-baryon collisions, we consider the following channels,

 where $R$ denotes the $\Delta(1232)$ (simplified as $\Delta$) and $N^{*}(1440)$ which have been included in original IBUU model~\cite{IBUU1,IBUU2}, and $Y$ denotes the $\Lambda$ and $\Sigma$ with different charge states.
 For the pion-baryon interactions, kaons are produced through the channels